I Hate Fairyland: Plot

+Original run

 Madly Ever After

-The plot starts with Gertrude falling into Fairyland as a six-year-old.
-She spends 27 years looking for a key to escape with her assigned insect guide Larrigton Weighston III, or Larry for short, but never ages, resulting in her becoming a violent sociopath.
-After terrorizing Fairyland, Queen Cloudia, the secretly evil ruler of Fairyland, sends after Gertrude many 'villains', such as a witch named Horribella.
+The plot starts with Gertrude "Gert" falling into Fairyland as a six-year-old.
+She spends 27 years looking for a key to escape with her assigned insect guide Larrigton Wentsworth III, or Larry for short, but never ages, resulting in her becoming a violent sociopath.
+After terrorizing Fairyland, Queen Cloudia, the secretly evil ruler of Fairyland, sends after Gert many 'villains', such as a witch named Horribella.
 With each attempt ending in failure, Queen Cloudia then decides to kill her personally.
-She consults the Fairyland Council and they devise a plan to rid of Gertrude.
-As the Queen cannot directly harm any guests, Cloudia invites another child, Happy, into Fairyland, to make Gertude a citizen of Fairyland.
-Gertude confronts Happy and shortly tries to kill her, but is easily defeated by Happy.
-After Gertrude recovers, she visits Queen Cloudia and asks her what is going on.
+She consults the Fairyland Council and they devise a plan to rid of Gert.
+As the Queen cannot directly harm any guests, Cloudia invites another child, Happy, into Fairyland, to make Gert a citizen of Fairyland.
+Gert confronts Happy and shortly tries to kill her, but is easily defeated by Happy.
+After Gert recovers, she visits Queen Cloudia and asks her what is going on.
 Cloudia tells her she's too late, and admits she helped Happy on her quest to find the key.
 Sometime after, Happy does find the key.
-Annoyed by this, Gertrude finds Darketh Deaddeath, who she asks to help her defeat Happy.
+Annoyed by this, Gert finds Darketh Deaddeath, who she asks to help her defeat Happy.
 He agrees to help her, only if she proves herself.
 She survives his dungeon, and insults him.
 He then decides to help her and gives her his dark magic powers.
-Happy almost uses the key to exit Fairyland, but then a super-powered Gertrude stops her in her tracks.
-After a brief battle, Gertrude defeats Happy and then kills Cloudia.
-Before Gertrude can return home, Larry informs her that killing the Queen makes her the Queen herself, resulting in her unhappily taking the throne.
+Happy almost uses the key to exit Fairyland, but then a super-powered Gert stops her in her tracks.
+After a brief battle, Gert defeats Happy and then kills Cloudia.
+Before Gert can return home, Larry informs her that killing the Queen makes her the Queen herself, resulting in her unhappily taking the throne.

 Fluff My Life

-After a disastrous year as Fairyland's "evil queen", Gertrude is impeached and resumes looking for a way home.
+After a disastrous year as Fairyland's "evil queen", Gert is impeached and resumes looking for a way home.
 While meeting with Pervis Peddlesteal, an anthropomorphic rat who collects artefacts from Earth, she encounters Duncan, a human boy dressed in a dragon Halloween costume recently arrived in Fairyland.
-Duncan joins Gertrude on her travels, however, she willingly abandons him in the Tower of Battle, a gigantic arcade machine populated by powerful fighters.
-One hundred years later, Duncan has become an actual giant dragon and lays waste to Fairyland, killing all but a small handful of survivors, including Gertrude and Larry.
+Duncan joins Gert on her travels, however, she willingly abandons him in the Tower of Battle, a gigantic arcade machine populated by powerful fighters.
+One hundred years later, Duncan has become an actual giant dragon and lays waste to Fairyland, killing all but a small handful of survivors, including Gert and Larry.
 Using the last remaining magic in Fairyland, Larry transports Gertrude back in time to the present of the series to warn her younger self away from the decisions that lead to the destruction of Fairyland.
-The older Gertrude gives her younger self step-by-step instructions to avert the apocalypse, but wearily notes that she has not listened to any of them, fading from existence as her younger self rushes into the first of many disasters.
+The older Gert gives her younger self step-by-step instructions to avert the apocalypse, but wearily notes that she has not listened to any of them, fading from existence as her younger self rushes into the first of many disasters.